 In current fishing gear, CHIRP on a fish finder is crucial.
 CHIRP, short for Compressed High-Intensity Radiated Pulse, reshapes how fishers view the world under the sea.
-You should learn the answer to “what is chirp on a fish finder?”
+You should learn the answer to the question, “What is chirp on a fish finder?”
 I’ll dive into what CHIRP does, its operation, and the advantages it adds to fishing.

 What is Chirp on a Fish Finder | How Does CHIRP Work?